theallseeingeye/rapid-task-backend-old/docs/deployment.md

 ## Gotchas to watch for:
 * Make sure we do NOT install awebcli into the local environment, but globally.
-* Make sure you are deactivated and not in the environment when applying eb commands
+* Make sure you are deactivated and not in the environment when applying eb commands.
+* Make sure you make commits to any changes for `eb deploy` to register changes.

 * Now we need to use the EB Command Line Interface